elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 ---

-### Explain, the function and syntax of the Object.entries method?
+### Explain the function and syntax of the Object.entries method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The Object.entries method returns an array of a given object's own enumerable string-keyed key-value pairs, in the same order as that provided by a for...in loop.
-The order is not guaranteed to be chronological.
-We should sort it first if that is a concern.</div><br />
+The order is not guaranteed to be chronological, and we should sort it out first if that is a concern.</div><br />
-  <div><strong>Technical Response:</strong> The Object.entries() method returns an array of a given object's own enumerable string-keyed property [key, value] pairs, in the same order as that provided by a for...in loop.
+  <div><strong>Technical Response:</strong> The Object.entries() method returns an array of a given object's enumerable string-keyed property [key, value] pairs, in the same order as that provided by a for...in loop.
 (The only important difference is that a for...in loop enumerates properties in the prototype chain as well).
 The order of the array returned by Object.entries() does not depend on how an object is defined.
 If there is a need for certain ordering, then the array should be sorted first, like Object.entries(obj).sort((a, b) => b[0].localeCompare(a[0]));.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />